tonywok/tonywok.github.io/_posts/2020-06-01-embracing-perspectives-with-the-rails-router.md

 * Registry for reflecting on said routes (e.g running `rails routes`)
 * Establishing a code organization convention that cuts across the entire framework.

-There's a ton to cover, and perhaps I will in future posts.
-But for this post, I want to focus on the last item.
+There's a ton to cover, and perhaps I will in future posts, but for this post, I want to focus on the last item.

 ## A Problem of Perspectives